img

 Description

-The Complainant alleged non-payment of his/her due separation from employment entitlements, including service benefits (9 years) and earned leave encashment, after s/he resigned from employment at the factory.
-The Complainant’s proposed remedy was to be immediately paid his/her due separation from employment entitlements.
+The Complainant alleged non-payment of due separation from employment entitlements after s/he resigned from employment at the factory with prior notice.
+The Complainant’s proposed remedy was for the Factory Management to immediately pay his/her due separation from employment entitlements.

 Outcome